VoyagerInnovations/RDSMigration/README.md

 1. Check the target DB data
 2. Stop the old RDS instance
 3. Check application user experience
 4. Delete the old RDS instance
+5. Terminate the EC2 migration instance (if no longer necessary)
-5. For RDS instances with existing read replica before migration, re-create the read replica to be able to catch up to the master.
+6. For RDS instances with existing read replica before migration, re-create the read replica to be able to catch up to the master.